Import/export of goods

 Flemish Region accounts for 82% of Belgian goods exports and 85% of Belgian goods imports

-Belgium, like our three neighbouring countries, has greater foreign trade than the Flemish Region (expressed in euros).
-It is therefore about larger economies.
-German exports amounted to 1,556 billion euros in 2024.
-In 2024, Belgium was the 5th most important export country in the EU, after Germany, the Netherlands, Italy and France.
-Exports declined in both Belgium (and all regions) and the 3 neighbouring countries in 2024.
-The decline (in current prices) was larger in Belgium (-6%) than in the 3 neighbouring countries (between -1.2% and -1.7%).
-There was a decline in each region, but especially in Brussels (-15%) and Wallonia (-8%).
+Exports declined in both Belgium (and all regions) and in the 3 neighbouring countries in 2024.
+The decline (in current prices) was greater in Belgium (-6%) than in the 3 neighbouring countries (between -1.2% and -1.7%).
+There was a decrease in every region, but especially in Brussels (-15%) and Wallonia (-8%).

 Sources